 Interest rate option contracts include caps and floors, swaptions, swaps with complex payoff profiles and other more complex interest rate options.
 These contracts are valued using various market standard option models, using inputs that include interest rate yield curves, inflation curves, volatilities and correlations.
 The volatility and correlation inputs within the models are implied from market data based on market observed prices for standard option instruments trading within the market.
 Option models used to value more exotic products have a number of model parameter inputs that require calibration to enable the exotic model to price standard option instruments to the price levels observed in the market.
-Although these inputs cannot be directly observed, they are generally treated as Level 2, as the calibration process enables the model output to be validated to active market levels.
-Models calibrated in this way are then used to revalue the portfolio of both standard options as well as more exotic products.
-In most cases, there are active and observable markets for the standard market instruments that form the inputs for yield curve models as well as the financial instruments from which volatility and correlation inputs are derived, resulting in the majority of these products being classified as Level 2.
-Within interest rate option contracts, exotic options for which appropriate volatility or correlation input levels cannot be implied from observable market data are classified as Level 3.
-These options are valued using volatility and correlation levels derived from non-market sources.
+Although these inputs cannot be directly observed, they are generally treated as Level 2, as the calibration process enables the model output to be spread levels used for valuation purposes cannot be observed in the market.
+As a result, these positions are mostly classified as Level 3.